frimik/foreman-metal/README.md

 Usage
 -----

-Create the image with:
+Create the images with:

-    ./create.sh
+    sudo rake images

 Copy the tftpboot images and foreman-metal.ipxe file to your tftpboot server

+If you want to create an x86 image on an x86_64 system, try:

+    sudo setarch i686 rake images

 Foreman
 -------